 [4.
 Omitted under the Reprints Act 1984 s.
 7(4)(f).]

-5. Terms used in this Act
+5. Terms used

 (1) In this Act, unless the context requires otherwise —

 by-laws means by-laws made under or for the purposes of this Act;

 catchment area means all land over, through, or under which any water flows, runs or percolates directly or indirectly into any reservoir erected or used in connection with any water works;